 For classroom celebrations and activities, no homemade food items are allowed to be brought into school by student/family.
 Classroom celebrations will be determined by the classroom teachers.
+Cupcakes and other celebration items can not be brought into the cafe.

 Classroom teachers will use their discretion to schedule celebrations in order to maximize classroom instruction.
 Please get with your Student's teacher to request the best time for the celebration.
 Thank you.